patsprice/https-github.com-bretfisher-container.training/slides/k8s/declarative.md

-## Declarative vs imperative in Kubernetes
+## What happened with run/create commands?

 - With Kubernetes, we cannot say: "run this container"